fabiangunzinger/online-experiments/_todo.md

     - [ ] Power for different metric types (define continuous, proportion, ratio, etc. metrics -- how do they affect calculations?)
     - [ ] Build power calculator (check Statsig one — but add unbalanced samples option), build beautiful visualisations (use uv for package mgt)

+- [ ] Add section on testing and CI
+- [ ] Show that CLT is justified so we can do inference
+	- [ ] Imbens Rubin
+	- [ ] wager
+	- [ ] ding2023first (Chapter 4, Theorem 4.2), li2017general

+- [ ] Show that sigma_hat is unbiased estimator of sample variance sigma
+	- [ ] Imbens and Rubin (Appendix 6.A)
+	- [ ] ding2023first lemma c4

+- [ ] Write chapter and consider turning it into paper (check with Max for relevant outlet if needed)

+- [ ] Problems/cases that help more deeply understand the approach
+	- [ ] Lords/Simpson paradox (see simpsons_paradox)
+	- [ ] Presence of concomitant variable (rubin2005causal section 7)

+Later
+- [ ] Read titiunik2020natural for neat definition of RCE and interesting discussion of types of randomness
+- [ ] deng2017trustworthy on more general/complex cases in online experiment practice

 - Integrate Kohavi advanced topics into book: https://docs.google.com/document/d/12iy35z_aM5r76gqgq5f-mzVRwZoHjz4kBjv3rMULSEw/edit?tab=t.0#heading=h.3qu16rq6g769